 The Adaptation of CRE Technology and Other Industries

 Technology has forever changed the world we live in today.
 Historically, those who survived and flourished during times of technological expansion were those who were quickest to adapt.

 This has been seen, firstly, through the transformation of how we shop, with the introduction of e-commerce platforms such as Amazon.
 Secondly, in how we communicate, with the evolution of telephones, social media, and video chatting platforms.
-Thirdly, in how we digest the news, through the transition from Paul Revere, to printed media, to online media.
+Thirdly, in how we digest the news, to printed media, to online media.
 And, the list goes on.

 Traditional Commercial Real Estate

 Many investors are drawn to CRE through the illusion of the infamous “passive income.”
 However, once involved, many realize that CRE is anything but passive.
 Investors carry the responsibility of locating investment opportunities, closing the deal, arranging showings for lease and/or resale, day-to-day property management, and other associated responsibilities.
 In addition to these responsibilities, investors must also be able to focus on what matters most – how their investment is performing and what adjustments need to be made.
 And, staying in communication with their partners and investors.